ithilbor/xiraid_exporter/CONTRIBUTING.md

 # Contributing

-E4 Computer Engineering uses GitHub to manage reviews of pull requests.
+This project uses GitHub to manage reviews of pull requests.

 * If you have a trivial fix or improvement, go ahead and create a pull request, addressing (with `@...`) the maintainer of this repository (see